BenSpace48/Hologram-Test/README.md

 ## Example

-To see a small example download this repo and view styleguide > docs > index.html in your browser.
+To see a small example [click here](http://bencrook.co.uk/hologram) or download this repo and view styleguide > docs > index.html in your browser.
 The links on the left are different categories/pages, with links to the subsections at the top where relevent.

 ![example](full-example.png)